 As far as Stacia and I fitting into the scheme of things, we love what we are doing and we love living in Malawi.
 If that changes for some unforeseen reason, we would love to come back to the States and see where our passion for Permaculture can be put to use.
 Outside of that we are no more important or insignificant than any other component of this world that we live in.

 What does your daughter think of the garden?

 Nice of you to ask.
-Our daughter was born here in Malawi four years ago and is being raised in a traditional Malawian village, learning the local language of Chichewa and trying to carry things on her head.
+Our daughter was born here in Malawi and has been raised in a traditional Malawian village, learning the local language of Chichewa and trying to carry things on her head.
 Her name is Khalidwe, which roughly translated means “what each of us bring to culture, our characteristics and traits”.
 Her middle name is Zikani, which means “firmly rooted”.
 We hope that both of these names will have significance to her as she grows and develops her world view.
-Even at two and a half she is eager to learn about the garden and all of its components.
+She has always been eager to learn about the garden and all of its components.
 Each day brings new opportunities to experience new and exciting things.
 It’s also fun for us to re-experience these things through her.
-She often tries to help plants seeds with us and already knows where the compost pile is and what kind of things go there.
-We hope that this early “environmentally conscious” upbringing will help her to make sustainable decisions in the future.
-At the same time we are not forcing anything on her or trying to deprive her of anything.
-She even gets to watch the occasional Barney video!
+When she was young, she spent a lot of time planting seeds with us and telling us what to put in the compost pile.
+In 2020, she completed her Permaculture Design Course (PDC), was certified, and is now studying in the U.K. in the field of Environmental Business.

 What’s your favorite part of the garden or the gardening process?